Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/Buildings.md

 ---

 #### **The Old District (Historical Heart of Goldfall)**

-This part of the city contains ancient landmarks, temples, and older, more established structures.
-It's a place of history and mystery.

 - **[[Stormwatch Lighthouse]]**
     A towering lighthouse keeping watch over the coast, a symbol of Goldfall’s maritime heritage.